sankho-nath-das/Trader-Sentiment-Analysis/README.md

 ## Key Insights

+## Key Insights

-1. Traders perform better during Fear than Greed
+1. Traders achieve significantly higher profitability during Fear periods, suggesting that volatile market conditions create more exploitable opportunities than stable bullish trends.
-2. Trade activity increases significantly during Fear
+2. Trade activity increases sharply during Fear, indicating that traders are more active and reactive during uncertain market conditions.
-3. Extreme Greed leads to reduced profitability
+3. Extreme Greed is associated with a decline in median profitability, implying that overconfidence and trend-chasing behavior negatively impact performance.

 ---